 “Anyone who takes responsibility for finding the potential in people and processes and has the courage to develop that potential.
 Leadership is not about titles or the corner office.
 It's about the willingness to step up, put yourself out there, and lean into courage.”

 Ultimately, it’s about results and positive outcomes that make the world a bit better and energize others to improve.
 The big question is, who can learn to be a leader?

 The 3 cornerstones of personal leadership

-I spent many hours thinking and observing behaviors that I thought were signs of leadership.
+I spent many hours thinking and observing behaviours that I thought were signs of leadership.
 I made lists, categories, mind maps, I read dozens of books and followed leadership stories.
-I became extremely self-aware about my own behavior and actions, while reflecting on my results and areas of improvement.
-What I concluded so far, is that there are three main elements that are indispensable for leadership behavior.
+I became extremely self-aware about my own behaviour and actions, while reflecting on my results and areas of improvement.
+There are three main elements that are indispensable for leadership behaviour.

 1. Having a purpose

 Whether we talk about personal leadership (engaging ourselves to take action that moves us in the right direction), or leading others to achieve a common goal, being a leader means having an aspiration and a higher purpose worth putting effort and time in.
 A purpose brings meaning to what we do and makes us act with a clear intention.

 To be able to handle change and face the inevitable challenges that life throws at us, we need a changeless sense of alignment between who we are, what we value and what we do.

 Finding one’s purpose and mission is not something that happens overnight.
 It’s a process that can take months and years.
 It’s trial and error, accumulating experiences, building on successes, and learning from failure.
 It starts with self-awareness, understanding our personality traits, drivers, values, principles, beliefs, strengths, and weaknesses.
 Having a purpose not only helps us do everything with intent but it also eases the agony of taking the right decision when the choices are difficult.